Divide

 Details

-Specify in which mode the unit performs multiplication or division Element-wise(.*)
+Specify the mode in which the block performs multiplication or division.
+Element-wise(.*)

 or Matrix(*)